About This Treatment

 - Your surgeon places a collapsible aortic heart valve into the body.

-The TAVR procedure can be a good option for patients with severe aortic stenosis and are over the age of 65 who otherwise have limited choices for repair of their aortic valve.
 Talk to your cardiologist to see if this procedure is right for you based on your risks.